cmcmahan/Xplanet/README.md

 I'm using the brew version of Xplanet on Mountain Lion.

-The main script is startxplanet.
-To get help on the syntax, execute ./startxplanet -h
+The main script is xplanet.
   Usage: startxplanet.sh: [options]
   Options are:
    -c Download latest cloud image
-   -o Download latest orbital data
+   -o Download latest orbital data (for ISS)
    -s Start (restart) Xplanet
-   -h Print this help

 Other good resources for Xplanet on OSX:
       http://themindfulbit.com/blog/fun-with-xplanet